 So…you’re relatively new to astrology.
 You know your sun sign and have recently learned about your moon sign and ascendant.
-You might have begun delving into your individual planetary placements, and are now even discovering the astrological houses.
-It’s a journey, isn’t it?
+You might have started delving into your individual planetary placements, and are now even discovering the astrological houses.

 Simply defined, aspects are planetary relationships.
 You take two planets, hook them up and see how they get along.
-The synthesising of this information brings even more flavor to our astrological configurations.
+The synthesizing of this information brings more flavor, detail and intricacy to our astrological interpretations.

 A general astrological rule is : there are no isolated factors.
 Signs, planets and houses are always relating to one another in the context of an individual chart.